Practice overview

 Directory recommendations

-Michael has been recommended as a leading construction junior for many years in Chambers UK, Chambers Global, and The Legal 500.
-He is also recommended for his professional negligence and insurance work by Legal 500.
-Michael is also recommended in Who’s Who Legal for both Construction and Professional Negligence.
+Michael has been recommended as a leading construction junior for many years in Chambers UK, Chambers Global, The Legal 500.
+He is also recommended for his professional negligence and insurance work by Legal 500 and by the Lexology Index (formerly Who’s Who Legal) for both Construction and Professional Negligence.

 - “Michael is particularly good at document-heavy and complex disputes, and at ensuring tactical considerations are at the forefront of his advice.”
-(The Legal 500, 2024, Insurance and Reinsurance)
+(Legal 500, 2024)

 - “Michael always has the answer.
 He has a very, very strong understanding of the law and of construction, but is very easy to work with and takes on a very commercial approach.
 His written advice is always spot on.”
-(Chambers and Partners 2024, Construction)
+(Chambers and Partners, 2024)

 - “Michael Wheater is robust but realistic and gets the job done.”
-(Chambers and Partners 2024, Professional Negligence: Technology & Construction)
+(Chambers and Partners 2024)

 - “His advocacy is quietly forceful and persuasive.
 He’s very calm and measured, which judges tend to like.”
-(Chambers and Partners 2024, Property Damage)
+(Chambers and Partners 2024)

 - “Michael is an oracle, he knows everything.”
 (Chambers UK, 2023)